-Once the receipt of medication into Trust is documented and signed for, it is immediately transferred to an individually named zipped carry-bag by the Head of School or Pastoral lead.
-The zipped carry-bag is then locked away and held in lockable, safe storage on respective sites.
+Once the receipt of medication it is documented and signed for, it is immediately transferred to an individually named zipped carry-bag by the Head of School or Pastoral Manager / Lead.
+The zipped carry-bag is then locked away and held in lockable, safe storage area on respective sites.

 Safe storage facilities are kept locked at all times other than when medication is being taken from or transferred to it.
 The named member of Pastoral responsible for dispensing medication holds the keys to any safe storage facility (a second key is held securely on site by an appropriate member of staff).
 It is only the dispensing member of Pastoral staff (or a senior member of staff) that are permitted to open the safe storage and administer medication directly from it.
+Safe storage cabinet keys must always remain on site.